Matchstic/iOSOpenDev/README.md

 ```
 3. Start an iOS Simulator (`Xcode -> Open Developer Tool -> Simulator`) and wait for it to finish starting up
 4. Copy the `.plist` sitting alongside your `dylib` to `/opt/simject` (temporary workaround, needed only the first time)
-5. Compile your tweak again
+5. Compile your tweak again targeting an iOS Simulator

 ### Authors